ZeroPvlse/header-hunter/README.md

 # Header Hunter

-**Header Hunter** is a simple, fast, and user-friendly tool for bug bounty hunters and web hackers.
+**Header Hunter** is a simple, fast, and user friendly tool for bug bounty hunters and web hackers.
-It lets you easily craft HTTP requests with custom headers, send them to any web app, and inspect the response—all from a clean local web interface.
+It lets you easily craft HTTP requests with custom headers, send them to any web app, and inspect the response all from a clean local web interface.

 ## ![Header Hunter Demo](demo/screenshot.png)